Programme

 Student-led symposia

-The student-led symposia will run continuously through your first year.
+The student-led symposia will run continuously through the taught phase.
 You’ll be deciding on topics and reading group activities, as well as inviting speakers to give seminars or short courses from a self-managed budget.
 Topics will often relate to upcoming Integrative Think Tanks.
 There will be support from SAMBa leaders and students from the years above you.

 Integrative Think Tanks(ITTs)